List of creative, interactive, and animated 500 error page templates.

-These 500 error page template gives you enough space to add your message and some of them give you proper options like page refreshing and a link to support team.
+These 500 error page templates give you enough space to add your message and some of them give you proper options like page refreshing and a link to the support team.
 We have also included 404 error page templates in this list.
 Since these are simple HTML templates, you can change the contents and use it for your 500 error page design.

 Colorlib 404 v4